TrayfourYu/wam_rl/_posts/2026-09-02-dual-branch-rl-for-wam.md

 **Scope.** Results are limited to LIBERO-Long with a single base policy, a single denoising budget, and a single seed.
 Robustness under distribution shift — the setting in which a world model should pay off most — is untested.

-**Next steps.** We are running LIBERO-Plus [15], a robustness suite built on LIBERO that perturbs object layout, camera pose, language, lighting, background and sensor noise, where we expect the return-conditioned video branch to help more than on the in-distribution suites.
+**Next steps.** I am running LIBERO-Plus [15], a robustness suite built on LIBERO that perturbs object layout, camera pose, language, lighting, background and sensor noise, where we expect the return-conditioned video branch to help more than on the in-distribution suites.
 We are also releasing training and inference code.

 ---